Enable Fluent Forms Partial Entries to Save Progress in WordPress Forms

 What are Partial Entries?

 Often many visitors leave long or multi-step forms incomplete.
 As a result, partially filled-up form fields’ data do not get saved in the form.
 People might get busy or totally forget about the form.
-A bunch of potential customers may slip out from your hand.
+A bunch of potential customers may slip out of your hand.
 That’s where the partial entries feature comes in very handy.

 Partial entries are the type of form data that has been partially entered but not fully submitted.
 Businesses like WooCommerce, Shopify, Amazon, and other eCommerce sites use this functionality to get users’ information from abandoned carts.
 Fluent Forms adapted these features so that you can get back to your users who got lost before submission.